Skip to main content

 See the Dual Render Fusion Migration Guide for more information.

-The Fusion Lifecycle Events component gathers all the events related to the Dynamic OpenXR Loader, Spaces Glass Status, and Spaces Host View components.
+The Spaces Lifecycle Events component gathers all the events related to the Dynamic OpenXR Loader, Spaces Glass Status, and Spaces Host View components.

 SCENE TRANSITIONS